 How the right IT strategy can drive business growth

-These businesses approach IT technology in the same way.
-It’s not a necessary evil, but a force that can empower a business with a competitive advantage.
-Technology should align with business objectives and drive outcomes to realize true growth.
+Successful business leaders approach IT operations as an opportunity to grow.
+They don't view information technology as a necessary evil, but a force that can empower a business with a competitive advantage.
+Technology should align with business objectives and drive outcomes to hit business goals and realize true growth.

-The first step in creating a growth-oriented IT strategy is to stop focusing on technical problems.
-Instead, attention should be directed to your organization’s goals and operational objectives.
-It’s easy to get into the weeds, discussing things like updating computers or deciding which antivirus to use.
+The first step in creating a growth-oriented IT business strategy is to stop focusing on technical problems.
+Instead, attention should be directed at strategic planning around your business goals and operational objectives.
+It’s easy to get into the weeds, discussing all your short-term it needs and wants, like updating computers or deciding which antivirus to use.
 However, it’s more beneficial to spend time planning for how technology can push your business forward.

-Technology initiatives are business conversations, not technical ones.
-Successful projects are strategized at the business level by a cross-functional team of decision makers, such as the owner or CEO, operations manager, financial officer, and IT director.
+Technology initiatives are business strategy conversations, not technical ones.
+Successful projects are strategized at the business level by a cross-functional team of decision makers, like the owner or CEO, operations manager, financial officer, CIO, and the IT department director.
 Discussion should focus around “why” a project is needed and the expected outcomes it should produce.
 The reasoning should be tied back to the organization’s strategic goals with the understanding and support of all players.

 Some of these growth drivers include:

 - Cutting costs through automation or increased employee productivity